return to Natural Dog Health Remedies

 Food in its natural, uncooked state, contains live enzymes.
 It follows that if our dog consumes raw food, the enzymes in the food can greatly aid in the digestion process.

-When raw food is eaten, chewing ruptures the cell membranes of the food and releases the enzymes contained in the food cells.
+If your dog eats raw food, the chewing process releases the enzymes contained in the cells of the food.
 Also, when a dog eats, the pancreas secretes the proper amounts and concentrations of enzymes for digestion as well.
-The enzymes that aid in food digestion include:

 • Protease - responsible for breaking polypeptides (proteins) into amino acids;